Flow-Gee/cities2-realistic-density/src/README.md

 Simply download the latest release from the [releases page](https://github.com/89pleasure/cities2-realistic-density/releases) and extract it to your `Cities Skylines II /bepinex/plugins` folder.

-## Feedback and Support:
+## Community, Feedback & Support
-- Feedback and suggestions are welcome and can be posted in the [Link to Discussion Forum].
+If you need any help or are you interested in modding yourself?
-- Support the development through donations via [Link to Donation Platform].
+Join our discord community: [https://discord.gg/M9rgRtGcRa](https://discord.gg/M9rgRtGcRa)

 ## License:
 - This mod is subject to the [License Type] license.
 Please read the license terms before using the mod.